 Inflammation of the peritoneal cavity caused by bacteria can cause an infection of the bloodstream (sepsis).
 This is a severe illness.

 Secondary peritonitis can also affect premature babies who have necrotizing enterocolitis.

 Tests may include:

-Surgery is usually necessary to remove sources of infection such as an infected bowel, inflamed appendix, or abscess.
+Often, surgery is needed to remove sources of infection.
+These may be an infected bowel, an inflamed appendix, or an abscess.

 General treatment includes:

-Call your health care provider if you develop symptoms of peritonitis.
-This is a serious condition that typically requires emergency medical treatment.
+Call your health care provider if you have symptoms of peritonitis.
+This is a serious condition.
+It needs emergency medical treatment in most cases.